reddit/baseplate.py/docs/api/baseplate/clients/redis_cluster.rst

 Optionally, the client can help track key usage across the Redis cluster to help you identify if you have "hot" keys (keys that are read from or written to much more frequently than other keys).
-This is particularly useful in clusters with the `noeviction` set as the eviction policy, since Redis lacks a built-in mechanism to help you track hot keys in this case.
+This is particularly useful in clusters with ``noeviction`` set as the eviction policy, since Redis lacks a built-in mechanism to help you track hot keys in this case.

 Since tracking every single key used is expensive, the tracker works by